brimdata/zync/design.md

 }
 ```
 In practice, the transaction ID (`txn`) and the `done` condition would be stored
-inside of the row data, but here, we separate them for easy illustration.
+inside of the row data, but here, we separate them for clarity.

-The pool-key of "raw" is configured to be `seqno` and zinger assigns a monotonically
+The pool key of "raw" is configured to be `seqno` and zinger assigns a monotonically
 increasing integer as the `seqno` of each record committed to the pool.
 This way, all of the records in the "raw" pool are always sorted by `seqno`
 and records can be efficiently processed with range scans over `seqno`.